Euro 2024: Deutsche Bahn took on too much, minister says – DW – 07/12/2024

 What did the minister say?

-Wissing acknowledged the problem in remarks to the Sunday newspaper Welt am Sonntag published.
+Wissing acknowledged the problem in remarks to the Sunday newspaper Welt am Sonntag.

 "What has happened to some of the fans is not in line with Germany's standards and not the standards I have for our transport infrastructure," he said.

-"By announcing that 10,000 additional train seats would be made available every day during the European Championships, DB overreached itself," Wissing asserted.
+"By announcing that 10,000 additional train seats would be made available every day during the European Championships, DB over-stretched itself," Wissing asserted.

 While the intention was certainly good, Wissing added, the German rail network could not cope with this additional capacity.
 Frequent heavy rainfall in the first weeks of the tournament had exacerbated the situation.